Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 – Muting channels/DMs

-— Limited notification scheduling customization
+– Limited notification scheduling and customization

 Search optionsAdvancedAdvanced